radhika2468/python/README.md

 # python
-This repositry contains codes in python language on various topics like loops, mutation, functions and basic python language, you can find the questions on the platform Hackerank.
+This repositry contains codes in python language on various topics like loops, mutation, functions using basic python language.
+You can find the questions on the platform Hackerank and also I have added link to questions.